PlakarKorp/docs.plakar.io/content/quickstart/_index.md

 $
 ```

-The clone repository posseses the same configuration,
+The clone repository possesses the same configuration,
 passphrase if encrypted,
 and data as the source repository *at time of cloning*.